KurekWioletta/AI-PSO/README.md

 # AI-PSO

-Particle Swarm Optimization basic algorithm implemented in C++ as a task for AI university course.
+Particle Swarm Optimization algorithm implemented in C++ as a task for AI university course.